 Some members of chambers have represented parties before the First-tier Tribunal in appeals to the Tax Chamber and the Social Entitlement Chamber.
 We can also advise on the merits of appealing to the Care Standards division of the Health, Education & Social Care Chamber against decisions made by the Care Quality Commission affecting care providers or managers, and by Ofsted concerning childminders on the Early Years and/or the compulsory part of the Childcare Register.

-[For appeals against local authority action taken under various Parts of the Housing Act 2004, including the imposition of monetary penalties, please see Property & Planning]
+[For appeals against local authority action taken under various Parts of the Housing Act 2004 or the Housing and Planning Act 2016, including the imposition of rent repayment orders or monetary penalties, please see Property & Planning]